 Wake up early just have a small breakfast and go to El Rastro Flea Market.
 It will be crowded so dress something comfortable, I recommend flat shoes and no bags (or a small one, there are pickpockets around the market, so pay attention).
 There isn’t a right way to explore the market, it`s packed with small stalls, tiny streets and alleys.
 You have to lose yourself and then you will find lovely and nice stuff.

-Madrid has so many things to do and see that we couldn´t write juts one blog post.
-So we decided to split this guide in 3 parts.
-Next post you will find all the info about Art, Museums, parks and our favourites places in Madrid!
+Madrid has so many things to do and see that we couldn’t write just one blog post.
+So we decided to split this guide into 3 parts.
+Next post you will find all the info about art, museums, parks and our favorites places in Madrid!

-Is the Spanish capital on your travel plans?
+Is Madrid on your travel plans?
 Did you know about all these attractions and what to do in Madrid?